Q: |

 - Reuse and recycle products lessening waste to landfills and incinerators

-- Improve manufacturer profitability, brand, share, and competitive
+- Improve manufacturer profitability, brand, share, and competitive advantage

-- Are overwhelmingly preferred by consumers and purchasers according
+- Are overwhelmingly preferred by consumers and purchasers according to Federal Trade Commission and environmental surveys

 |